thephpleague/uri/docs/5.0/components/host.md

 $ip_host->isIp(); //return true;
 ~~~

-Knowing that you are dealing with an IP is good, knowing that its an IPv4 or an IPv6 is better.
+Knowing that you are dealing with an IP is good, knowing its version is better.

 ~~~php
 <?php